excircle/beer-o-clock/README.md

-# beer-o-clock
+# Beer-o-Clock

-A NextJS based app for determining how long until your body has processed an alcoholic drink
+A web app to tell you when you'll be sober based on analysis of an array of beer time stamps